 Nodding to himself, he left the room and headed to the main room, where a creature was chained to a cot in the centre.
 It was hooked up to an IV and some medical monitors, which showed that its heart rate was almost three times as much as a normal humans and its temperature was around the same.

 It looked human, with the same basic looks.
 But beyond that, it just looked feral, like a wild animal.
 Its skin was a pasty white which looked like it had never seen sunlight.
-To be fair, it probably hadn't since it had been infected.
-Ultra-violet light burned it, which is why they were part of the defense system around the base.
+To be fair, it probably hadn't since it had been Infected.
+Ultra-violet light burned it, which is why they were part of the defence system around the base.
 The little hair it had was thin and looked like it could fall of at any moment.

 Its eyes flew open as it heard the man walk into the room, instantly glued to his hand, where the syringe was.
 Despite the wildness in them, they were human.
 There was panic for a moment but then there was a loud wail from outside.

 The sound it gave out next was one of laughter.
 "Others coming," it sneered, along with a whole string of words he didn't understand.
-The infected had their own language, one which seemed to have no pattern apart to the ones speaking it.
+The Infected had their own language, one which seemed to have no pattern apart to the ones speaking it.
 The man was a scientist and a fighter, not a linguist.
 He understood some basic words but the rest was lost to him.

-However the infected still understood human speech, even if they were unable to speak it for whatever reason.
+However the Infected still understood human speech, even if they were unable to speak it for whatever reason.
 Meaning often conversations between the man and his captive were vague and one-sided, the creature unable to voice its own thoughts well.

 "I know.
 Just one last chance," the man said walking toward the creature.
 It hissed and began to pull on its bonds desperately.

 The man ignored the struggling and injected the blend of chemicals, his life's work, into the creatures IV.
 The creature howled pitifully, tears pouring down its face.
 The stuff hadn't reached him yet, but he was scared.
 Half the stuff the human injected into him hurt him.